 Bang Away was probably the most published dog of any breed.
 He appeared in Life, Colliers, Esquire, and many dog magazines, as well as in many newspapers.
 He became famous enough that the airline pilots knew him and he rode up top in the plane.
 The pilots would brag to each other that Bang Away was on board.
 He was defeated only 5 times.
 One of these defeats resulted in a riot by the gallery.
 They threw everything, including the chairs, requiring a police escort to get the judge out of the building.
 The show was later found to have been fixed and the judge was disbarred by the AKC.

 At the 1952 ABC Parade of Champions, the three Westminster BIS winners, Warlord, Brandy and Bang Away, appeared together.
 The Boxer was at its crest, winning BIS at Westminster in 1947, 1949 and 1951.
 Since Bang Away the only Boxer to win BIS at Westminster, and the only bitch to win, was CH.
 Arriba's Prima Donna in 1971.
 We are due for another BIS at the Garden.

 The 1956 ABC Dinner was a "This is your life, Bang Away" production.
 Bang Away sat at the head table and ate steak and was crowned THE KING.

 Bang Away was the dog that had the most impact on the American Boxer.
 I would be surprised if every Boxer in America today doesn't trace back to him.
 He deserves the title THE GREATEST!!!

 About the author:

-John Connolly is the current president (2005) of the American Boxer Club.
+John Connolly is a past president of the American Boxer Club.
 Long before that he was a professional handler and Boxer breeder.
 Now, Mr. Connolly is a very active judge in the show rings around the world.